-Spatial distributions of population density are often complex and heterogeneous (Sagarin and Gaines 2002, Sagarin et al. 2006), particularly in typical marine ecosystems where complex coastline and bathymetric topography and geology interact with physical oceanographic drivers (Levin et al. 2010).
-Heterogeneity may be present in the distribution of a species throughout its range, but the change in a species’ population density over time may also have a spatially varying component. (such as environmental or habitat change, and anthropogenic disturbances, e.g., Barnett et al. 2019 and references therein)Consequently, attempting to describe a uniform shift in distribution across a broad geographic range can be misleading (Sagarin et al. 2006), particularly when different regions exhibit contrasting trends.
+Spatial distributions of population density are often complex and heterogeneous (Sagarin and Gaines 2002, Sagarin et al. 2006).
+Heterogeneity may be present in the distribution of a species throughout its range, but the change in a species’ population density over time may also have a spatially varying component.
+Mechanisms responsible for spatial variability in change might be biological (e.g., variation in birth and death rates) or forced by spatially structured pressures (such as environmental or habitat change, and anthropogenic disturbances, e.g., Barnett et al. 2019 and references therein).
+Consequently, attempting to describe a uniform shift in distribution across a broad geographic range can be misleading (Sagarin et al. 2006), particularly when different regions exhibit contrasting trends.
 For example, if densities increase at opposing range boundaries at an equivalent rate, there may be no trend in the range-wide COG, masking finer-scale shifts.
 Thus, when using spatial indicators to describe species distribution shifts, the spatial scale of aggregation can affect inference (e.g., Connor et al. 2019), as in the classic problem of pattern and scale in ecology (Levin 1992).
 Therefore, there is a general need to develop objective methods for defining appropriate scales to evaluate changes in species distributions.
-Such tools are widely applicable for solving specific problems in fish and wildlife conservation and management by defining spatial domains with distinct population dynamics.
+Such tools are widely applicable for solving specific problems in fish and wildlife conservation and management by defining spatial domains with distinct population trends.